 In this article you’ll learn how to design billboards that actually work within that narrow window of time, making them readable, memorable, and built to convert at highway speed.

-The 6-second rule isn't random, it's based on decades of research into human attention spans and driving behavior.
+The 6-second rule is based on research focused on attention spans and driving behavior.

 At 65 mph, a car travels 95 feet per second.
-This means drivers are covering significant distance while trying to read your message.
+Drivers are covering ground fast while trying to read your message.

-The average glance at a billboard lasts 5-10 seconds total.
-This includes the time it takes to notice the billboard, read it, and process the information.
+The average glance at a billboard lasts 5-10 seconds, including the time it takes to notice the billboard, read it, and process the information.

 Drivers can only safely take their eyes off the road for 2-3 seconds at a time.
-They'll look back at the road multiple times while passing your billboard.
+In that brief time they are split between looking back at the road and your message while they pass by your billboard.

-By the time they've read your message, they've already traveled 300-400 feet.
-If your billboard requires more than 6 seconds to comprehend, most drivers will give up and look away.
+By the time they've read your message, they've already traveled about 400 ft.
+If your billboard takes more than 6 seconds to understand, the driver is already gone mentally and physically.

-The bottom line: Recent studies show that billboards generate up to 55% brand recall when designed correctly, compared to just 21% for digital banner ads.
+Recent studies show that billboards generate up to 55% brand recall when designed correctly, compared to just 21% for digital banner ads.
 But this only works if your message is instantly readable.
-A confusing or cluttered billboard gets ignored, and your advertising dollars are wasted.,
+A confusing or cluttered billboard gets ignored, and your advertising dollars are wasted.

 People usually look at a billboard for around six seconds, which is often enough time to capture attention if your message is clear.